syncfusion-content/xamarin-docs/Xamarin/SfExpander/Getting-Started.md

 ## Expand and Collapse

-`SfExpande`r allows to programmatically expand and collapse by using [IsExpanded](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Expander.XForms~Syncfusion.XForms.Expander.SfExpander~IsExpanded.html) property of SfExpander.
+`SfExpander` allows to programmatically expand and collapse by using [IsExpanded](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Expander.XForms~Syncfusion.XForms.Expander.SfExpander~IsExpanded.html) property of SfExpander.
 Also, expand & collapse interaction by user can be control by handling `Expanding` and `Collapsing` events.

 {% tabs %}
 {% highlight xaml %}